yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 _c = [c1(1 − c2) + c2(1 − c1)] = [c1(1 − c2) + c2(1 − c1) + (1 − c1)(1 − c2)]_
 <br/><br/>
-Serial number
+Here the number 1 and 2 refers to c or f from the first or second task Serial number

 Forget